rabbott22/Project---Data-Modeling-with-PostGRES/README.md

 #### Descriptions of Each Table from the sparkifydb Schema

-*For each table depicted below there is a description underneath.*
+> NOTE: For each table depicted below there is a description underneath.

 ```bash
           List of relations